Let's talk about lab water

 If they have deteriorated then there could be an issue and it needs to be investigated before more water is used.

-Lab supplies of purified water are available in various purities and quantities.
+Lab supplies of purified water are available in a variety of quantities and qualities, from ultrapure water to biopure.
 The type of water purifier required is dictated by the applications, the types of laboratory equipment being used, regulatory requirements, e.g. the US or European Pharmacopeia, and the proportions of different water purities needed.

 With a single piece of laboratory equipment requiring high purity water, the choice is likely to be between a single dedicated stand-alone unit supplied with mains water and suitably designated or verified bottled water.